By some accounts there are over a billion blogs out there in the world. That's 1,000,000,000 blogs.

 If you are getting a bit more creative and put together an ad waterfall, but also have expenses of say, $100 a month, you'll need just over 28,000 monthly impressions to cover your costs.
 It took us six years to get there on our first blog, and eight months on our second (yes, we managed a 4x traffic increase in 2 months).

-Getting to that threshold can take quite a bit of time for new bloggers, and therein lies the problem.
+Getting to that threshold can take quite a bit of time for new travel bloggers, and therein lies the problem.
 Time is not on your side, especially if your site's goal has a drop dead succeed by date.

 As is the case with most websites, there are really only four ways to make money (we outline each in our ways to make $100,000 a year blogging article).
-For new bloggers, you're probably going to consider just two starting out.
+For new travel bloggers, you're probably going to consider just two starting out.

 The first is to display a lot of ads and the second is to sell a lot of products or services from other companies.
 The third category is selling your skills when opportunities come about because of your website, and the fourth is selling your own products.
 We're not going to get into those two here as we're talking about what you can reliably make from your website itself starting out.